 All landings, unless otherwise briefed, must be effected entirely within the landing deck, except for emergency provisions given at briefing.
 Failure to comply will result in a penalty of 20% of the pilot's score.
-The pilot may be liable to penalty if he or any part of his aircraft touches the ground outside the deck before he has removed his harness.
+The pilot may be liable to penalty if he or any part of his paramotor touches the ground outside the deck before he has removed his harness.

-- Upon landing, pilots must immediately remove their aircraft from the deck. - Landings outside the landing deck but within the airfield boundary will attract a 20% penalty. - Pilots 'abandoning' their aircraft on the landing deck will be liable to penalty.
+- Upon landing, pilots must immediately remove their paramotor from the deck. - Landings outside the landing deck but within the airfield boundary will attract a 20% penalty, or how specified on Task (Task Catalog). - Pilots 'abandoning' their paramotor on the landing deck will be liable to penalty.